tajo/miksu/resume.md

 _October 2013 - March 2016 (partly remote)_

-- Lead developer at Flowreader.com.
+- Working on Flowreader.com, an RSS reader with social network integrations.
-- Executed migration from CoffeeScript, Google Closure Library and Closure Compiler to Babel, React, Flux and Browserify.
+- Executed a migration from CoffeeScript, Google Closure Library and Closure Compiler to Babel, React, Flux and Browserify.
 - Driving various product/feature work.

 ## Education